petecarapetyan/daily/README.md

 - messy or it's opposite
 - smelly or it's opposite
 - insensitive or it's opposite
+- decisions based on familiarity over options
+- innovation for the sake of innovation
+- laziness/sloth
+- churn
+- sleeplessness
+- bad hygiene
 -

 yet everything above is loved by both those who produce same, but also those who consume same.
 So